Canon G7 X Mark II vs Sony RX100 V

 |Sony RX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 II|

-Both the G7X Mark II and the RX100 V are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the RX100 V followed on from the Sony RX100 IV.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon G7 X Mark II better than the Sony RX100 V or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.